 Along those same lines, don’t create a blog only to write up sponsored posts every other day.
 No one will believe anything you have to say when they constantly see you being paid to say it.

-If you are looking to make money online or you’ve already started a blog but have yet to see any real money roll in, I’m currently offering FREE 30-minute strategy sessions in exchange for testimonials for my new site.
-See what I did there?
-Free value.
+If you are looking to make money online or you’ve already started a blog but have yet to see any real money roll in, I’m currently offering FREE 30-minute strategy sessions.

 And guess what?
 I promise there will be NO sales pitch during this call.
 I genuinely just want to help and hope that in return you’ll want to write a positive review of our time together.